-A totem is a spirit being, sacred object, or symbol of a tribe, clan, family or individual.
-Some Native American tribe’s tradition provides that each person is connected with nine different animals that will accompany him or her through life, acting as guides.
+A totem is a spirit being, sacred object, or symbol of a tribe, clan, family, or individual.
+Some Native American tribes’ tradition provides that each person is connected with nine different animals that will accompany them through life, acting as guides.

-Different animal guides, also called spirit guides and/or power animals, come in and out of our lives depending on the direction that we are headed and the tasks that need to be completed along our journey.
+Different animal guides, also called spirit guides, power animals, or spirit animals, come in and out of our lives depending on the direction that we are headed and the tasks that need to be completed along our journey.

-These tribe’s beliefs further explain that a totem animal is one that is with you for life, both in the physical and spiritual world.
-Though people may identify with different animal guides throughout their lifetimes, it is this one totem animal that acts as the main guardian spirit.
+These tribes’ beliefs further explain that a totem animal is with you for life, both in the physical and spiritual world.
+Though people may identify with different animal guides throughout their lifetimes, this one totem animal acts as the main guardian spirit.

-With this one animal, a connection is shared, either through an interest in the animal, characteristics, dreams, or other interactions.
+With this one animal, a connection is shared, either through an interest in the animal, its characteristics, dreams, or other interactions.

 This Animal Guide offers power and wisdom to the individual when they “communicate” with it, conveying their respect and trust.
-This does not necessarily mean that he or she has actually touched or spent time with this animal, more that, they are open to learning its lessons.
+This does not necessarily mean that they have touched or spent time with this animal, but they are more open to learning its lessons.

-For some, knowing what is their totem animal is almost an innate process.
-It’s as if they’ve always known, inexplicably drawn to the animal or having a special feeling for the animal’s energy.
+For some, knowing what their totem animal is is almost a natural process.
+It’s as if they’ve always known, inexplicably drawn to the animal or have a special feeling for its energy.
 For others, they wonder how to tell what their animal totem is.

 Here are some questions to ask yourself if you’re wondering what your animal totem is:

 - Have you ever felt drawn to one animal or another without being able to explain why?
-This could be any type of living creature, including birds and insects.
+This could be any living creature, including birds and insects.

 - Does a certain kind of animal consistently appear in your life?
-This doesn’t necessarily have to be a physical appearance, it could be represented in other ways, such as receiving card and letters with the same animal pictured over and over, unexplainable dreams of a particular animal, watching television and seeing the same animal featured time and time again, or, actually having the animal show up.
+This doesn’t necessarily have to be a physical appearance.
+It could be represented in other ways, such as receiving cards and letters with the same animal pictured over and over, unexplainable dreams of a particular animal, watching television and seeing the same animal featured repeatedly, or having the animal show up.